Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Usage with Online Networks (VATSIM)

 A VMR file is not included in the download.
-You will need to download one from a 3rd party, i recommend [this one](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching).
+You will need to download one from a 3rd party, i recommend [this one](https://flightsim.to/file/23365/full-vatsim-aig-beta-model-matching) by [BritishAvgeek](https://www.youtube.com/@BritishAvgeek).
 Download and select it through the vPilot settings / Model Matching (FS2024) / Custom Rules / Add Custom Rule Sets

 ---